 A high-quality LASIK center can help to minimize any potential risks as well as offer peace of mind and personal care.
 Large chain clinics that provide LASIK often have an impersonal feel where you may be just another number to them.
 You often will not get a lot of one-on-one time with the surgeon, and questions may go unanswered.

 These facilities often opt for quantity over quality and aim to see as many patients in a day as possible.
 This is how they can offer lower rates — by churning out more procedures instead of focusing on each person as an individual and customizing care.

 In order to maintain and increase profit margins, many cheap LASIK chains will use older machines that they often pass off as new technology and increase their daily patient load.
 This kind of revolving door means that you will not get a lot of face time with the actual surgical team.

 The Reality of Cheap LASIK

-Cheap LASIK is advertised constantly, but in reality, it probably doesn't actually exist.
-Many of these advertisements are a kind of bait-and-switch where they draw you in with a low price point only to inform you that you don't qualify for the advertised price, or they hit you with a bunch of hidden costs or fees that end up adding up to much more than the initial quoted price.
-While they may quote a very low price point to get you in the door, additional costs then pile up, and the end result doesn't actually wind up saving you money.
+Cheap LASIK is advertised constantly, but in reality, it probably does not actually exist.
+Many of these advertisements are a kind of bait-and-switch where they draw you in with a low price point only to inform you that you do not qualify for the advertised price, or they hit you with a bunch of hidden costs or fees that end up adding up to much more than the initial quoted price.
+While they may quote a very low price point to get you in the door, additional costs then pile up, and the end result does not actually wind up saving you money.